 “I’ve been admitted—what now?” you may ask.
 Congratulations!
 Landing here is a good first step.

-First, you may still need to determine if WCU is the best fit for you.
+Your first step is to make sure that WCU is the best fit for you.
 As excited as we are that you have applied and have been admitted, we do not presume that an offer of admission means that you plan to enroll (or should enroll, for that matter).
 You may have been admitted to multiple colleges or universities.
-Have you visited to see which campus is the best fit for you?
+Have you visited to see which campus is the best place for you?
 Your higher education is a tremendous investment.
 Be sure to take WCU for a test drive at an open house or through a campus tour.
 As much as we would like for you to enroll, we are most interested in enrolling students who have done their homework regarding college selection so that they find the perfect fit, perform well and graduate from WCU.
-Your first step is to make sure that WCU is the right place for you.

 Do not forget to finish strong and to submit official final records of all high school or college work as well as any credit-bearing examination results (i.e., AP, IB or CLEP subject examination results).
 Remember that all admission offers are conditional upon the submission of timely official records showing successful completion of remaining coursework.
 Timely submission of college transcripts and examination results are very important in the credit assessment, advising and registration processes as well.